CZ-NIC/deduplidog/README.md

 # About

 ## What are the use cases?
 * I have downloaded photos and videos from the cloud.
-Oh, both Google Photos and Youtube shrink the file and changes the format.
-Moreover, it have shortened the file name to 47 characters and capitalize the extension.
-So how should I know that I have them all backed up offline?
+Oh, both Google Photos and Youtube *shrink the files* and change their format.
+Moreover, they shorten the file names to 47 characters and capitalize the extensions.
+So how am I supposed to know if I have everything backed up offline when the copies are resized?
 * My disk is cluttered with several backups and I'd like to be sure these are all just copies.
 * I merge data from multiple sources.
-Some files in the backup might have the former orignal file modification date that I might wish to restore.
+Some files in the backup might have *the former orignal file modification date* that I might wish to restore.

 ## What is compared?